wssimms/gssquared/Docs/DevelopLog.md

 Some additional thoughts:
 don't allow unmounting if modified is true and the motor is on? or just punt that and give them UI choice anyway?

+OK, the diskII write code is DONE!
+Works for DOS33, and ProDOS.
+Writes back to original block format, or, writes back to nibblized file, depending on origin. (i.e., back to original format).
+There is no UI yet - if you unmount a modified disk, the image WILL BE saved back out if you unmount.

+If you don't want to save changes that were written to an image, for now, don't unmount it, just F12 / close the emu which will exit without saving.